xurxodev/MSF-training-DHIS2-webapps-development/README.md

-# MSF training DHIS2 webapps development
+# DHIS2 webapps development - MSF training - HMIS Configuration App

--   We are here to practice Dhis2 apps Development using React, Material-UI and Clean Architecture.
+-   DHIS2 web application development using React, Material-UI and Clean Architecture.

--   Clean Architecture is a way of structuring code.
+## Training requirements

-## Training requirements - Contacts App
+-   A DHIS2 server instance up and running with CORS enabled for the localhost:8080

--   It's necessary a dhis2 server instance
+-   You will have to fork and clone this repository
--   Fork and clone this repository
+-   Install yarn and npm

 ## Branches

--   Master contains full solution by EyeSeeTea (we recommended dont' see until the end)
+-   Master contains the full solution developed by EyeSeeTea (we recommended not to see the solution until the last session)
 -   [session_1](https://github.com/EyeSeeTea/MSF-training-DHIS2-webapps-development/tree/session_1) is the branch for session 1 exercise
--   [session_2](https://github.com/EyeSeeTea/MSF-training-DHIS2-webapps-development/tree/session_2) is the branch for session 1 exercise
+-   [session_2](https://github.com/EyeSeeTea/MSF-training-DHIS2-webapps-development/tree/session_2) is the branch for session 2 exercise (work in progress)
--   session_3 is the branch for session 1 exercise
+-   session_3 is the branch for session 3 exercise (work in progress)
--   session_4 is the branch for session 1 exercise
+-   session_4 is the branch for session 4 exercise (work in progress)

 ## Setup